Wolcottville man jailed on auto theft charges

 “We just couldn’t find him,” Kreger said.
 “We would figure out what car he was driving, and he’d steal another one.”

-The value of vehicles to their rightful owners isn’t lost on law enforcement.
+The value of vehicles to their rightful owner isn’t lost on law enforcement.

 “It’s the second largest investment they make, other than their house,” Kreger said.